Charcot-Marie-Tooth Disease (CMT)

 What Are The Symptoms Of Charcot-Marie-Tooth Disease?

-Sensory changes can include being unable to detect the sensations around your feet, like when your feet touch an object, or being unable to perceive the extent of how hot, cold, sharp or blunt an object is.
-You may also become unable to detect vibrations, or lose the ability to accurately perceive where your body is in space - for example, closing your eyes, and being able to move your fingers to your mouth purely by ‘feeling’ where they are in space.
+Sensory changes can include being unable to detect when your feet touch an object, or being unable to perceive the extent of how hot, cold, sharp or blunt an object is.
+You may also become unable to feel vibrations or lose the ability to accurately perceive where your body is in space - for example, closing your eyes, and being able to move your fingers to your mouth purely by ‘feeling’ where they are in space.

 Motor nerve changes can lead to muscle weakness and a decrease in muscle bulk in the feet, legs, hands or arms.
-Weakness in the muscles of the feet and legs can cause foot drop, where the toes don’t clear the ground as you walk as the strength is missing to keep them up, which can result in a walking style that requires excessive bending at the hip and knee to try to help the foot clear the ground.
+Weakness in the muscles of the feet and legs can cause foot drop, where the toes don’t clear the ground as you walk, as the strength is missing to keep them up.
+This can result in a walking style that requires excessive hip and knee bending to help the foot clear the ground.
 This can lead to balance and stability issues, with risks of tripping and falling.
 Other symptoms can include:

 • High arches